gajus/eslint-plugin-jsdoc/README.md

  */
  function quux () {}
 // Settings: {"jsdoc":{"mode":"closure"}}
-// Message: Tag @define must have a type
+// Message: Tag @define must have a type in "closure" mode.

 /**
  * @this
  */
  let foo;
 // Settings: {"jsdoc":{"mode":"closure"}}
-// Message: Tag @this must have a type
+// Message: Tag @this must have a type in "closure" mode.

 /**
  * Foo function.